Evidences of low-diffusion bubbles around Galactic pulsars: Model for the and -ray emission from a PWN

 where the integration over $t'$ accounts for the PWN releasing $e^\pm$ continuously in time.
 The energy $E_s$ is the initial energy of $e^\pm$ that cool down to $E$ in a {\rm loss time} $\Delta \tau$:

 The $b(E)$ is the energy loss function, $\mathbf{r_{s}}$ indicates the source position, and $\lambda$ is the typical propagation scale length defined as:

 with $D(E)$ the diffusion coefficient.
+As a matter of fact, the tipycal propagation time, defined as $\lambda^2/4D(E)$ sets grossly in the range $10^3-10^5$~kyr, decreasing with $E$.
 The flux of $e^\pm$ at Earth is given by:

 Recent results \cite{Abeysekara:2017science,DiMauro:2019yvh} suggest that the diffusion coefficient around Geminga and Monogem PWNe is $\sim 10^{26}$ cm$^2$/s at 1 GeV, {\it i.e.}~about two orders of magnitude smaller than the value derived for the entire Galaxy through a fit to AMS-02 CR data \cite{Kappl:2015bqa,Genolini:2015cta,Genolini:2019ewc}.
 A phenomenological description for this discrepancy proposes a two-zone diffusion model, where the region of low diffusion is contained around the source, and delimited by an empirical radius $r_b$ \cite{Profumo:2018fmz,Tang:2018wyr}.
 The inhibition of diffusion near pulsars has been recently discussed in \cite{Evoli:2018aza}, and a possible theoretical interpretation is provided.
 This paper predicts a very strong dependence of the diffusion coefficient as a function of the pulsar age with $D_0 \sim10^{26}$ cm$^2$/s at 1 GeV for sources with $T\sim 20$ kyr and values close to the average of the Galaxy for $T>100$ kyr.
+Nevertheless, a conclusive understanding of this phenomenon is not yet achieved, and the analysis we present in this paper can give new insights on the theoretical models.

-In this paper we include the two-zone diffusion model as in \cite{Tang:2018wyr,DiMauro:2019yvh} for which the diffusion coefficient is defined as:
+In this paper we include the phenomenological two-zone diffusion model as in \cite{Tang:2018wyr,DiMauro:2019yvh} to account for these recent observations, for which the diffusion coefficient is defined as:

+Here $r_b$ is the size of the low-diffusion bubble while $D_0$ and $D_2$ are the diffusion coefficients inside and outside the bubbles, respectively.

 The $e^{\pm}$ accelerated by PWNe can produce photons whose energy covers a wide range (see, e.g., \cite{2017hsn..book.2159S} for a recent review).
 From radio to X-ray energies, photons are produced by $e^{\pm}$ through synchrotron radiation caused by the magnetic fields.
 On the other hand, at higher energies $\gamma$ rays are produced from VHE $e^{\pm}$ escaped from the PWN by the ICS off the ISRF.
 We are interested here in the extended halo emission of the size of at least tens of arcminutes (i.e., around tens of parsec) generated by $e^{\pm}$ injected by PWNe in the Galactic environment, and not to the small-scale structures extended between few arcseconds to arcminutes and observed in the nebula, as for example jets and torii (see e.g. \cite{2017ApJ...835...66P}).